 Computer networks can open an organization to a multitude of both internal and external threats

-An well thought out IT policy improves transparency and efficiency
+A well thought out IT policy improves transparency and efficiency

-An Acceptable Use Policy educates your employees what they can use the company computer network for.
 A properly trained workforce will help prevent accidental breaches arising from lack of training and enforcement.

 Proper enforcing IT policies and procedures helps reduce potential threats to a network and most importantly its data.
 A well-run network is a key part a well-run business

-Characteristics of a good IT policy
+Characteristics of a good IT Policy